socketry/async/guides/getting-started/readme.md

 - A {ruby Async::Task} instance which captures your sequential computations.
 - A {ruby Async::Reactor} instance which implements the core event loop.
+- A {ruby Fiber} is an object which executes user code with cooperative concurrency, i.e. you can transfer execution from one fiber to another and back again.

-## Creating Tasks
+## Creating an Asynchronous Tasks

 The main entry point for creating tasks is the {ruby Kernel#Async} method.
-Because this method is defined on `Kernel`, it's available in all areas of your program.
+Because this method is defined on `Kernel`, it's available in all parts of your program.

 ~~~ ruby
 require 'async'